jgaloguz/Diffusive-Shock-Acceleration/README.md

 make dsa_analytic
 ./dsa_analytic
 ```
+Note that some important information regarding the shock or simulation parameters is printed to the terminal.

 **Forward-in-time Simulations**

-For forward-in-time simulations, configure the code using the `FORWARD` option.
+For forward-in-time simulations, configure the code using the `forward` option.
 Compile and run the code using
 ```
 make dsa_forward